-Find every opportunity to expose and defeat competitive bidding in home care.
+CUPE Ontario will find every opportunity to expose and defeat competitive bidding in home care.

-- Competitive bidding in home care has led to a massive increase in privatization of home care services, eliminating many not-for-profit providers like the Victoria Order of Nurses (VON) that had been active in local communities for decades; - Competitive bidding has undermined unionization in the sector and led to low wages, few benefits and reduced pension rights;

-- The government plans to move more and more work from other health care sectors to the home care sector; - Home care working conditions threaten the ability of workers in other health care sectors to achieve fair and reasonable collective agreements; - Constant turnover in contracts and staff in the home care sector has broken the continuity of care for patients, seriously jeopardizing care; - Competitive bidding has been so disastrous that the Ontario Liberal government has been forced to suspend the bidding process twice; - The Liberal government has recently reinstated competitive bidding for the second time and will soon begin the bidding process again in earnest.
+- Competitive bidding in home care has led to a massive increase in privatization of home care services, eliminating many not-for-profit providers like the VON that have been active in local communities for decades; - Competitive bidding has undermined unionization in the sector and led to low wages, few benefits and pension rights; - The government plans to move more and more work form other health care sectors to the home care sector; - Home care working conditions threatens the ability of workers in other health care sectors to achieve fair and reasonable collective agreements; - Constant turnover in contracts and staff in the home care sector has broken the continuity of care for patients, seriously jeopardizing care; - Competitive bidding has been so disastrous that the Ontario Liberal government has been forced to suspend the bidding process twice; - The liberal government has recently reinstated competitive bidding for the second time and will soon begin the bidding process again in earnest soon.